computercodeblue/sshpass.net/README.md

 ### Why?

 I needed a tool to automate sending a command to a remote server via ssh, and public key authentication, while better (see [Security Considerations](#security) below), was an inconvenient option.
+The original `sshpass` is a C program written for POSIX operating systems and doesn't work for Windows and I needed this specifically for a Windows client PC.
+As it turns out, using the SSH.NET and Mono.Options libraries made writing a dotnet version relatively simple.

 ### Installation
 ---